tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 each bit plane (that is a uint32_t with all of the pin toggles for all 3 output ports for a particular pixel on a single bit plane, there are bit_depth number of bit planes per image) is updated atomically in a single write.
-This means there is no need for double buffering to achieve flicker free display.
+This means there is no need for double buffering to achieve flicker-free display.
 Simply call map_byte_image_to_pwm with your new image buffer as often as you like.
 The data will be overwritten and the new PWM data will be updated immediately.
-This allows you to draw to the display at up to 9600Hz (depending on number of chained displays) however frame rates of about 120fps seem to produce excellent results and higher frame rates have diminishing returns after that.
+This allows you to draw to the display at up to 9600Hz (depending on the number of chained displays) however frame rates of about 120fps seem to produce excellent results and higher frame rates have diminishing returns after that.

 Because we are have a 9600-2400Hz refresh rate we are able to use up to 64bit PWM cycles.
 That means that each RGB value can have 64 levels of brightness or 64*64*64 = 262144 colors.
-In practice though, values at the lower end (more bits off than on) have much more perceptible effect on brightness than values at the higher end (more on than off).
-This is because the human eye is much more sensitive to brightness changes in darker levels than brighter levels.
+In practice though, values at the lower end (more bits off than on) have a much more perceptible effect on brightness than values at the higher end (more on than off).
+This is because the human eye is much more sensitive to brightness changes in darker levels than at brighter levels.
 To correct this I have added gamma correction.
 See color calibration further in this document for details.